How-To Plan the Perfect Road Trip Route

 Whenever we get into a discussion with someone about trip planning and location scouting, they are always surprised and curious about the way we go about it.
 This article will cover the workflow we follow to find and research our road trip destinations.

-Seth and Taylor here sharing all things related to outdoor adventure!
-Welcome to Dropped Pins, we are so glad you’re here!
+Hi, we’re Seth and Taylor and we love sharing all things related to outdoor adventure!

 Newsletter: